Tomm0017/rsmod/README.md

     - Using StatefulFrameDecoder, AccessMode, DataConstants, DataOrder, DataTransformation, DataType, GamePacket & GamePacketBuilder from Apollo
 * ##### Major
     - Using Collision Detection from Apollo
+    - Basic idea behind the Region system (known as Chunk on RS Mod)